-Thanks to your help and support in 2016 we helped 1500 children who each had their tears wiped away for a moment.
+Thanks to your help and support in 2017 we helped 2000 children who each had their tears turned into smiles, if only for a while.

 - We now focus our help in these key areas.